adubredu/godsacstar/README.md

 ## Install
 Although this project was built and tested using [ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu), most of the other versions of ROS could potentially support this project.

-This project also uses [Pytorch](https://pytorch.org/) for neural network training and inference and [GTSAM](https://github.com/borglab/gtsam) for pose graph optimization.
+This project also uses [Pytorch 1.7](https://pytorch.org/) for neural network training and inference and [GTSAM 4.0](https://github.com/borglab/gtsam) for pose graph optimization.

 To clone this repo as well as the DSAC* submodule use the command